 People often remember their associations with a brand even after it goes through changes.
 Let's say you alter your company’s logo and colours to refresh its brand identity.
 People may resist and think, “I’ll always remember it how it was.
 This newness doesn’t resonate.”

 The public is exceptionally likely to get upset if corporate sponsorship causes a brand identity change.
 That happened recently when the Olympia Theatre in Dublin, Ireland, got sponsored by global telecommunications brand 3, resulting in the venue’s new name, 3Olympia.

 A relative of the location’s former owner called the change “cultural vandalism."
 People made fun of the name on social media by wondering how to pronounce it.
 It’s understandable that the public wouldn’t immediately embrace a new name for a venue that had its former moniker for nearly a century.

 However, this is certainly not the first instance of people taking offence at a name change.
 Some vow they’ll always refer to a place or brand the way they first knew it.
-Marketers can do several things to help the public feel warmer about a brand identity change.
+Marketers can do several things to help the public feel warmer when rebranding your business.